Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Kinematics mass reconstruction: simulations and testing

 The total gravitational potential of our synthetic clusters is then reconstructed by means of \textsc{MG-MAMPOSSt}\footnote{Code is publicly available at \href{https://github.com/Pizzuti92/MG-MAMPOSSt}{https://github.com/Pizzuti92/MG-MAMPOSSt}.} program package (see \cite{Pizzuti:2020tdl, Pizzuti:2022ynt}), a modified version of the \textsc{MAMPOSSt} code \cite{Mamon01}, which determines the mass, anisotropy and number density profiles of spherically symmetric systems by solving the Jeans' analyses.
-The code performs a maximum likelihood fit of the line-of-sight velocity field, $v_z$, and the projected positions, $R$, of the member galaxies, given parametric input models of anisotropy profile ($\eta(r)$), number density ($\nu(r)$), and the gravitational potential ($\Phi(r)$).
+Given parametric input models of anisotropy profile ($\eta(r)$), number density ($\nu(r)$), and the gravitational potential ($\Phi(r)$), the code performs a Monte Carlo Markov-Chain (MCMC) sampling of the parameter space, using as input data the line-of-sight velocity field, $v_z$, and the projected positions, $R$, of the member galaxies.
 The dataset $(R,v_z)$ is called projected phase space (pps), which is our final simulated observable.
+In particular, \textsc{MG-MAMPOSSt} computes the probability $q(R_i,v_{z,i}| \theta)$ of finding a galaxy at the point $R_i,v_{z,i}$ in the pps.
+The (log) likelihood is then given by $\mathcal{L}_\text{dyn}(\theta) = \sum_i \text{ln} q(R_i,v_{z,i}| \theta)$.

 Figure \ref{fig:pps} shows the pps for the cluster generated with the NFW profile in GR (left) and in Chameleon gravity (right).
 As one can already visually inspect, the velocity dispersion of the cluster in modified gravity scenario tends to be larger than the one in GR, due to the additional contribution of the fifth force.

-Let us also consider an unbiased determination of the number density profile $\nu(r)$, which can be generally obtained externally from \textsc{MG-MAMPOSSt} by fitting the observed projected distribution of galaxies in clusters (see \textit{e.g.} \cite{Biviano:2023oyf, Sartoris2020}).
-As for the "lensing" prior on $r_{200}$ and $r_\text{s}$, as done in \cite{Pizzuti:2022ynt}, assume a Gaussian distribution centred on the true values $P(r_{200}^{t},r_\text{s}^t)$, with standard deviations based on reliable uncertainties, given current mass lensing estimates: $\sigma_{r_{200}} = 0.1\,r_{200}$ and $\sigma_{\rs} = 0.3\,r_\text{s}$.
-The correlation is set to $\mu = 0.5$, checking that varying this value produces irrelevant changes in the results.
+\textsc{MG-MAMPOSSt} requires also information about the number density profile $\nu(r)$ of the galaxies, which can be generally obtained externally from \textsc{MG-MAMPOSSt} by fitting the observed projected distribution of galaxies in clusters (see \textit{e.g.} \cite{Biviano:2023oyf, Sartoris2020}).
+Thus, the scale radius $r_\nu$ of the number density profile can be considered as a fixed parameter in the MCMC, with the value provided by the external fit; note that this is independent of the model adopted for the total mass profile in the Jeans' equation.
+Here by construction, the mock pps are built in such a way fitting the number density of galaxies with a NFW model will provide the correct value of the scale radius $r_\nu = 0.5\, \text{Mpc}$.
+It is important to mention that variation of the constraints on the inferred dynamical mass in modified gravity, induced by variation of the number density scale radius $r_\nu$ are negligible (see \textit{e.g.} \cite{Pizzuti17}).